BlueSquare23/web-lgsm/docs/faq.md

   - Answer: In version 1.7.0 the `init.sh` script was replaced with the all in one `web-lgsm.py` script.
 It now does all of the old things the init script did plus lots more!
 Run `./web-lgsm.py --help` to see all options!

+7. Question: Why don't any of my sudo rules work? / Why does the web app say _"sudo: a password is required"_?
+   - It may be the case that you have `/etc/sudoers.d` disabled or have additional entries for your user after the `#includedir /etc/sudoers.d` line.
+If so simply move those directives above the `#includedir` line.
+   - As man sudoers states:
+>   When multiple entries match for a user, they are applied in order.
+>   Where there are multiple matches, the last match is used (which is not
+>   necessarily the most specific match).